Shareholder Resources

 We’re excited to share an important step we’re taking towards a more sustainable future.
 As part of our commitment to reducing our environmental impact, we’ve decided to discontinue our printed quarterly newsletter.

-Following this final printed newsletter, we will transition to an entirely digital format.
 Our online newsletter will continue to provide you with all the latest news, updates, and other important information.
-To stay informed, we encourage you to visit our website, madisonfunds.com/newsletter regularly.
+To stay informed, we encourage you to visit our website, madisonfunds.com/shareholder-resources regularly.

 Thank you for your understanding and support as we strive to make a positive difference.